7 Confidence Intervals

 • fail to reject the null if value falls inside of the interval

-We typically use a \(95\%\) confidence interval to create a rejection region which has approximately \(95\%\) coverage.
+We typically use a \(95\%\) confidence interval to create a rejection region: the area that falls outside of the interval.

 For example, suppose you hypothesize the mean is \(9\).
 You then construct a bootstrap distribution with \(95\%\) confidence interval, and find your hypothesized value falls outside of the confidence interval.
 Then, after accounting for sampling variability (which you estimate), it still seems extremely unlikely that the theoretical mean actually equals \(9\), so you reject that that hypothesis.
 (If the theoretical value landed in the interval, you would “fail to reject” the theoretical mean equals \(9\).)